 The computer finds the blocks of information because each space has an address.
 At the end of a blog, it notes the address where the next block will be stored.
 It also has a register in which all the addresses of the starts of information chains are stored.

 Those blocks with no connection to the main string are not lost.
-Often an event can trigger a sense of familiarity: “I wonder what this reminds me off?”
+Often an situation can trigger a sense of familiarity: “I wonder what this reminds me off?”
 Sometimes, the information segment correlates with the event so much, we experience a déjà-vue.